freebasic/fbfrog/readme.txt

 	Enum Foo As Long (must be added to FB first)
 - Support bitfields?
 - ## merging doesn't handle float literals, e.g. 1##. or .##0 ?!
+- Const folding etc. has issues with 32bit/64bit, using Longint internally, so e.g. ~(0xFFFFFFFF) comes out as &hFFFFFFFF00000000 instead of &h0.
+Need to respect C number literal dtypes & sizes.
+- Const folding probably also doesn't handle unsigned relational BOPs properly since it only does signed ones internally

+- use CONSTI and CONSTF nodes instead of just CONST, so we don't need typeIsFloat() checks?
+- Need some way to easily pass tk locations on to AST nodes, perhaps astNewFromTK() or similar that copies over the location automatically
+- Need some high-level way to combine locations into one, etc. which is currently done manually in hParseArgs() at least
+- Need better error messages for things like "missing ';' to finish declaration" should perhaps underline the entire declaration?
+- TK_EOF should have location information (toplevel file?), but then we need TK_BOF too or else the two could be confused.
+Reporting errors like missing
+  #endif at last token instead of EOF feels wrong... also, cppMain() removes
+  #ifs from the tk buffer, so tkReport() can't rely on tk buffer content in that
+  case, and eof-1 may point at an unexpected token...
+- Remove all remaining cases of tkInsert() without corresponding tkSetLocation(), e.g. ## token merging, so tkReport() can be simplified. (although, tkToCText() etc. would still be useful for showing macro expansion stack history)
+- Since the C parser no longer modifies the tk buffer, could it be turned into an array?
+No, currently it still temporarily re-inserts macro bodies, but is that really needed?
+Macro body parsing could surely be done after cFile():
+    - cpp creates TK_PPDEFINE at proper locations (containing the AST with the macro body tokens)
+    - c inserts PPDEFINE nodes into the AST at the proper locations
+    - then afterwards, we go through the PPDEFINE nodes, re-insert & try to parse each body.
+  Then c could use simple offsets to access tokens (tkLock/Unlock?)
+  Maybe even cpp could create new token runs instead of modifying the current one, so that fixed TOKENRUNs could be re-used to store macro bodies, and to implement the macro expansion error reporting stuff...
+- Error messages should show the macro expansion steps that happened in a given piece of code, from what the parser saw to the main location where it all came from.
+- Consider adding symbol tables separate from the AST, so e.g. all UDT dtypes would reference the same subtype symbol instead of allocating an id everytime.
+    - define/const/proc/var ids aren't re-used much, but type ids are.
+Perhaps add a UDT map? ie. use dtype values >= TYPE_UDT to represent UDTs (by name) Then UDT types wouldn't have to allocate a subtype ID anymore (only function pointers).
+    - of course having the completely self-contained AST is great aswell
+- Prettier "assuming undefined" reports: just 1 line, no source context
+- Only one "assuming undefined" report per symbol (at least only one per CPP run, perhaps even only one per fbfrog run)
 - when seeing #error, report "found an #error" instead of the #error's message, otherwise it looks like that message is coming from fbfrog
 - Comments given to a TK_ID that is a macro call and will be expanded should